erezsh/Preql/docs/getting-started.md

 ## Install

-Ensure you have, or install, Python 3.8 or up.
+Ensure you have Python 3.8 or up installed on your system.

 Install using pip: